 Alterations: Each part of a facility altered that affects usability must, to the maximum extent feasible, be altered to be accessible.
-The standard for new construction must be applied to each element being altered structural conditions would require removing or altering a load-bearing member which is an essential part of the structural frame; or because other existing physical or site constraints prohibit modification or addition of elements, spaces, or features which are in full or strict compliance with the minimum requirements for new construction and which are necessary to provide accessibility."
+The standard for new construction must be applied to each element being altered

+Technical Infeasibility: Application of the ADA standards is not required where it would be "technically infeasible."
+Technical infeasibility is defined as having "little likelihood of being accomplished because existing structural conditions would require removing or altering a load-bearing member which is an essential part of the structural frame; or because other existing physical or site constraints prohibit modification or addition of elements, spaces, or features which are in full or strict compliance with the minimum requirements for new construction and which are necessary to provide accessibility."
 If compliance is technically infeasible, the alteration must provide accessibility to the maximum extent feasible.